PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnstap.rst

 .. function:: newFrameStreamTcpLogger(address)

   Create a Frame Stream Logger object, to use with :func:`DnstapLogAction` and :func:`DnstapLogResponseAction`.
-  This version will log to a local AF_UNIX socket.
+  This version will log to a possibly remote TCP socket.
+  Needs tcp_writer support in libfstrm.

   :param string address: An IP:PORT combination where the logger will connect to.
-Needs tcp_writer support in libfstrm.

 .. class:: DnstapMessage